dbandstra/zig-pcx/README.md

 ## The code
 The implementation is contained in `pcx.zig`, which is a standalone file (it only imports std).

-The basic test suite can be run with `zig test test/pcx_test.zig`.
+The basic test suite can be run with `zig test test.zig`.

-There are two additional toy "tests" which render an ASCII translation of an image.
+There are two additional "demo" tests which render an ASCII translation of an image.
 The comptime version writes it as a compile error, the runtime version prints it as usual.

 ```
-zig test pcx_test_comptime.zig
+zig test demo_comptime.zig
-zig test pcx_test_runtime.zig
+zig test demo_runtime.zig
 ```

 ### Credit